 And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat:

 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.

 The garden (paradise) of Eden was a special place that God planted on the earth and put the man into it.
 And, God gave the man, Adam, an assignment in the garden of Eden and that was to dress it and to keep it.
 He was to work and take care of God’s place, where God would meet with him and he could freely eat from the trees in the garden that God told him he could eat.

 God gave the man instructions and also told him what would happen if he did not follow the instructions.
 Eating the fruit from the tree of life would preserve Adam’s life, allowing him to continue living with/for God and behaving himself in a manner pleasing to God.

 Eating the fruit from the tree of the knowledge of good and evil would cause Adam’s death, no longer living with/for God.
 Adam would no longer be behaving himself in a manner pleasing to God – this was the evil that God warned Adam about.
-It would be evil for the man to eat the fruit from that tree.
+It would be evil for the man to perform the action of eating the fruit from that tree.